brunomircevski/rumor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Project created in order to learn algorithms, data structures and technologies such as: JavaScript, HTML, CSS.
+We believe in freedom of speech and your right to communicate with people privately.
+We don’t read your messages, because we can’t.
+They are encrypted on your device.
+After you leave a room we don’t even know if you've ever been there.
+When you delete your account there is nothing left about you in our database.

 ## Functionality Of The Project: